Cutoff for Contingency Table and Torus Random Walks with Low Incremental Correlations: Introduction

 Besides the Diaconis-Gangolli model, there have been other algorithms and Markov chains to sample contingency tables.
 Dyer, Kannan, and Mount used polytopes to establish an algorithm to sample $m \times n$ contingency tables within polynomial time with respect to $m,n$, and $\log N$.
 Morris \cite{Morris} later simplified and improved this algorithm.
 Dyer and Greenhill \cite{DyerGreenhill} proved pre-cutoff for a Markov chain on $2 \times n$ contingency tables, known as the heat-bath chain, via the method of path coupling.
 This result was later generalized by Matsui, Matsui, and Ono \cite{MatsuiMatsuiOno} to $2 \times 2 \times \cdots \times 2 \times J$ contingency tables, and then by Cryan, Dyer, Goldberg, Jerrum, and Martin \cite{CryanDyerGoldbergJerrumMartin} to contingency tables with a constant number of rows.

-Besides contingency tables, the cutoff phenomenon has also been widely studied.
+In some other Markov chain models, the cutoff phenomenon has also been widely observed and studied.
 Many of the first examples of cutoffs were found in the context of card shuffling, or random walks on the symmetric group.
 For example, the pioneering paper by Diaconis and Shahshahani \cite{DiaconisShahshahani} established cutoff for the random transposition walk on symmetric groups.
 Aldous and Diaconis \cite{AldousDiaconis} were the first to use the term ``cut-off phenomenon".
 Bayer and Diaconis \cite{BayerDiaconis} proved the cutoff for the riffle shuffle chain, a result later known as ``seven shuffles suffice".

 Cutoffs on other models have also been investigated.
 For example, Ding, Lubetzky, and Peres \cite{DingLubetzkyPeres} gave a general cutoff result for birth-and-death chains.
 Diaconis and Saloff-Coste \cite{DiaconisSaloff-Coste2006} proved a similar result in terms of separation cutoff.
 Lubetzky and Sly \cite{LubetzkySly} found cutoff for random walks on random regular graphs.
 Lubetzky and Peres \cite{LubetzkyPeres} established cutoff for random walks on Ramanujan graphs.
 Ganguly, Lubetzky, and Martinelli \cite{GangulyLubetzkyMartinelli} obtained cutoff for the East model.
 Numerous other examples could be found in the book by Levin and Peres \cite{LevinPeres}.